 + Plus Administrative Fee assessed to every participant

-* Graduation Fee includes direct costs related to graduation, e.g., diploma and diploma cover, invitations, printing and binding of two copies of final project, final official transcript (1), medallion(s), ceremony, reception, and other miscellaneous items.
+* Graduation Fee includes direct costs related to graduation, e.g., diploma and diploma cover, invitations, final official transcript (1), medallion(s), ceremony, reception, and other miscellaneous items.

 !
 Administration Fee varies with each course.
 Please check each course information.

-Admission to the Doctor of Ministry (DMin) Program at BGU is based on a selection process conducted by the Academic Affairs Committee (AAC).
-The AAC reviews each application thoroughly to determine the applicant's qualifications as well as compatibility of the university programs to the applicant's educational goals.
-The applicant will be presented to the AAC for consideration after all required application materials have been received by the university.
+Admission to the Doctor of Ministry (DMin) Program at BGU is based on a selection process conducted by the Academic Cabinet (AC).
+The AC reviews each application thoroughly to determine the applicant's qualifications as well as compatibility of the university programs to the applicant's educational goals.
+The applicant will be presented to the AC for consideration after all required application materials have been received by the university.